temitopeohassan/victory-vault/README.md

 4. **Transaction Confirmation**
    - Approve the claim transaction in your wallet
    - Wait for blockchain confirmation
-   - Your USDC rewards will be transferred to your wallet
+   - Your Celo rewards will be transferred to your wallet

 ### Draw Matches